sulu/docs/detail-specification/000-foundation/DET-004-Routing.md

 #DET-004 Routing

+## Component Diagram
 ![Routing Diagram](https://raw.github.com/sulu-cmf/docs/master/detail-specification/images/diagrams/Routing.png)

-##PortalListener
+## RequestListener
-The requested portal is detected by the `PortalListener`, which listens on Symfony's `Kernel.REQUEST`-Event.
+The requested portal is detected by the `RequestListener`, which listens on Symfony's `Kernel.REQUEST`-Event.
 We set a very high priority on this task, because we need this information already in the routing process, which already includes a very high prioritized listener on this event.

-The `PortalListener` only sets the current Portal on the `PortalManager`.
-For this it uses the `findByUrl`-Method of the `PortalManager`.
-This is quite a heavy task, because we have to look through all portals.
-After the current portal is set, we can get it with a single array access.
+The `RequestListener` only calls the `analyze`-method of the `RequestAnalyzer`, which analyzes the given Request, calculates and loads some values, and saves them in some variables.
+The `RequestAnalyzer` is a service, so that you can use these values (Portal, PortalUrl, Language, Country, Redirect) from every place.

 ##Routing
 ![Routing Process Diagram](https://raw.github.com/sulu-cmf/docs/master/detail-specification/images/diagrams/RoutingProcess.png)